 Y’all know how much I love slow cooked meat, right?
 It’s always so tender and full of flavor, yet nearly effortless.
 While I usually opt for a southwest blend of spices, a couple of months ago I tested an Asian inspired beef version and fell in love.
 This Slow Cooker Sesame Beef uses only a few ingredients and comes out with so much flavor, which is good because beef is expensive, so I like to use it sparingly in my meal and combine it with other less expensive ingredients.

-So what do you combine this Slow Cooker Sesame Beef with?
+So what do you serve this Slow Cooker Sesame Beef with?
 This tasty shredded beef can be used in so many ways.
 You can use it in a bowl meal like Bibimbap, or do a more simple combo with just some warm rice and broccoli florets.
-Asian inspired tacos are always fun, like these Hoisin Tacos with Sweet and Sour Slaw, or you can just pile it on top of a crunchy cabbage salad.
+Asian inspired tacos are always fun, or you can just pile it on top of a crunchy cabbage salad.
 You can stir it into a batch of (not) Fried Rice, or serve it with some rich Garlic Noodles.
 Me?
 I couldn’t stop eating it right out of the slow cooker. :P But honestly, I’m going to pair it with rice, some quick pickled cucumbers, and shredded carrots (you might see this combo in a Sunday Meal Prep in the future!).

 One more note about the type of beef used.
 I used an eye of round roast because there wasn’t much of a selection at my store the other day, and this cut was the best price.
 Eye of round is quite lean, so the resulting beef had more of a flakey texture.
 A chuck roast or brisket would be more ideal as both have a little more fat and connective tissue, which will result in a more tender and moist shredded beef.